the-full-stack/fsdl-text-recognizer/instructions/lab4.md

 tasks/prepare_sample_experiments.sh | parallel -j2
 ```

-This will run experiments two at a time, and as soon as one is finished, another one will start.
+This will run experiments two at a time, and as soon as one finishes, another one will start.

 Although you can't see output in the terminal, you can confirm that the experiments are running by going to Weights and Biases.